TEMPERATURES

 a back-up plan for emergencies (how to buy that

-generator & chiller)
+generator & chiller.)

-remember: food is far more replaceable than fish and corals.
+When you get that generator, remember: food is far more replaceable than fish and corals.

 Keep it cool,